21 Computer Science (CS) CV Examples For 2026

 Entry-level computer science CV example

-Adhere to the job specification
+Stick to the job description

 • Instead of being among the list of generic candidates, make sure that you thoroughly go through the job description and check your CV to find areas for improvement.
+Does the job require experience in Java-based applications?
+Include all previous positions where you’ve used Java to create applications.

 Computer Science & Engineering Teacher CV Example